BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Community and Enterprise Resources

 Food Standards Scotland (FSS) carried out an audit in February 2023 and provided South Lanarkshire Council with the audit report in August 2023.
 The report advised FSS was reasonably assured that the council‘s food law controls were adequate and highlighted areas where procedures could be improved.
-Environmental Services has been progressing the audit action plan during 2023-24.
+Environmental Services completed the audit action plan during 2023-24 and FSS was happy with the actions taken and closed the audit off in May 2024.

 An annual review is carried out by Good Governance lead officers across the council in line with the national framework resulting in a Statement of Assurance which is approved and reported to the Corporate Management Team, Risk and Audit Scrutiny Committee, and Executive Committee.
 Improvement actions/measures are included in Resource Plans, as appropriate.

-- To meet the requirements of the Scottish Social Housing Charter, Housing and Technical Resources are required, on a 3 yearly cycle, to carry out tenant satisfaction surveys: these surveys are now complete.
+• To meet the requirements of the Scottish Social Housing Charter, Housing and Technical Resources are required, on a 3-yearly cycle, to carry out tenant satisfaction surveys.

 Finance and Corporate Resources: Annual budget consultation

-Community and Enterprise Resources: During 2022-23, Enterprise and Sustainable Development Services commenced with the preparation of a masterplan for East Kilbride Shopping Centre.
-This masterplan was prepared in conjunction with the asset managers appointed by the administrators of the shopping centre which seeks to bring about transformational change for the centre.
-An extensive 6-week consultation exercise was undertaken in September 2023 which included a ‘consultation shop’ being established in the shopping centre with officers and design team members in attendance over a 3-week period.
+Community and Enterprise Resources: During 2023-24, Enterprise and Sustainable Development Services undertook a consultation in relation to Hamilton Town Centre master plan which seeks to bring about transformational change for the town centre.
+An extensive 6-week consultation exercise was undertaken in April 2024 which included a ‘consultation shop’ being established in the shopping centre with officers and design team members in attendance over a 3-week period.
 A dedicated website was established together with a video, scaled model and questionnaire.
 In excess of 3,000 residents/shoppers engaged with the consultation, including local school children.
 This masterplan is now being refined to take on board comments, where possible, and is moving toward the delivery stages.
+Further public consultation will be undertaken on both the Hamilton and East Kilbride Masterplans at key milestones through the project delivery.

 Social Work Resources: